camarenrogers/Mini-ERP-Application/README.md

 #  Mini ERP Application (Excel)

-This is a lightweight ERP (Enterprise Resource Planning) system built entirely in **Microsoft Excel** using formulas, pivot tables, and VBA macros.
-It's designed to help small businesses manage core operations such as inventory, sales, and HR from a single, easy-to-use workbook.
+This is a lightweight ERP (Enterprise Resource Planning) system built entirely in **Microsoft Excel** using formulas, and VBA macros.
+It's designed to help small businesses manage core operations such as inventory, sales, and orders from a single, easy-to-use workbook.

 ---